Understanding Economic Inequality

 Supporting Hispanic-owned businesses and entrepreneurs

-Entrepreneurship competitions provide invaluable opportunities for young innovators to showcase their ideas, gain mentorship, access funding, and build networks.
-These competitions often serve as launchpads for successful businesses and can significantly impact economic mobility.
+Competitions provide invaluable opportunities for young innovators to showcase ideas, gain mentorship, access funding, and build networks.

-Comprehensive entrepreneurship program for middle and high school students
+Comprehensive program for middle and high school students

 Find ProgramsWhy Competitions Matter for Economic Equality